bitfieldfarm/AOG-Job-manager/README.md

 Flags, boundary and section covarage are imported to map in log.
 Also, worked area are stored in note-field.

+Must have a working instance of [farmOS](https://farmos.org).
+Selfhosted or hosted at [Farmier](https://farmier.com) Also Node-Red running on the tablet running AgOpenGPS

+And some extra libraries for node-red.. npm install togeojson wellknown npm install xmldom

 I'm surprised if there are no bugs.

 Use at own risk